piyook/chatbot-demo-next/README.md

-# Specialised Chatbot
+# A Subject Specialised Chatbot

-### LLM Retrieval Augmented Generation using LangChain and OpenAI in NextJS
+### LLM Retrieval Augmented Generation using LangChain and OpenAI in NextJS/React

 ![chatbot-demo-1](https://github.com/piyook/chatbot-demo-next/assets/51154763/de157268-8426-493e-af14-f1ba67c1159c)

 ### About

 The project uses LangChain to build prompt chains and interact with OpenAI using Retrieval Augmented Generation (RAG).
-Context is imported by splitting a **_reference document_** containing information the chatbot should know, and vectorising and embedding this in a local store for use with RAG user queries.
+Context is imported by splitting a **_reference document_** containing information on a subject the chatbot should know about, and vectorising and embedding this in a local store for use with RAG user queries.
 Chat history is enabled to allow follow up questions.

 LangSmith can also be used to log calls to OpenAI with the appropriate API keys.
 The project name can be set in the .env.local file using the PROJECT_NAME node process environment variable.